Cicatricial Pemphigoid Treatment & Management

 Medical Care

-The goal of treatment is to suppress extensive blister formation, to promote healing, and to prevent scarring.
+The goal of treatment in mucous membrane pemphigoid (MMP) (cicatricial pemphigoid) is to suppress extensive blister formation, promote healing, and prevent scarring.
 The lowest dose of medication to suppress disease activity and to minimize the risk for the patient should be used.
 This disorder is extremely difficult to treat.
 Even with optimum control, blisters may continue to develop in some patients.
 The risks and the benefits of therapy must always be evaluated for each patient.

 Wound care of erosions includes daily gentle cleaning or compresses, topical agents to promote wound healing, and biologic dressings.
 The goals of wound care are to minimize trauma to the surrounding skin, to promote healing, and to diminish scarring.

-Increased risk of malignancies has been documented in patients with antiepiligrin cicatricial pemphigoid, especially in the first year of disease; hence, appropriate screening is warranted.
+Increased risk of malignancies has been documented in patients with anti–laminin-332 mucous membrane pemphigoid, especially in the first year of disease; hence, appropriate screening is warranted.

 Surgical Care